 ; voice: James Earl Jones

 ), a man dressed in a black cape, black armor, and a black helmet that obscures all his features, briefly surveys the damage before interrogating the ship's captain, who claims that the ship is on a diplomatic mission to the planet Alderaan.
 Vader perceives that he is lying, noting that a consular ship would have an ambassador on board.
 (In actuality there is a diplomat aboard -- Princess Leia Organa -- but she is hiding from Vader, the second-ranking man in the Empire, which tends to support Vader's thesis that somebody on this ship is up to something.)
-Upon learning that the plans were not downloaded into the ship's computer, Vader strangles the captain.
-He then tells the troops to search the entire ship and look for "the plans" and to bring all the passengers to him -- alive.
+Upon learning that "the plans" were not downloaded into the ship's computer, Vader strangles the captain.
+He then tells the troops to search the entire ship and to bring all the passengers to him -- alive.

 C-3PO and R2-D2 manage to escape damage from the firefight.
 R2-D2 meets up with Princess Leia, who loads him with the stolen plans, and records a holographic message for the small droid to take to the planet's surface.
 R2-D2 and C-3PO get away from the ship aboard an escape pod to go to the planet below; Imperial troops choose not to destroy the pod, as their scans detect no living organism on board, and presume it ejected due to a malfunction.
 Moments later the princess is stunned by Imperial troops and taken to Vader.
 He tells her that the Rebels have stolen some secret Imperial plans and transmitted them to her ship.
 She feigns ignorance and protests to Vader that she is a member of the Imperial Senate on a diplomatic mission to the planet Alderaan, but Vader doesn't believe her and orders her taken away.
 Vader's adjutant aide, Commander Jir (Al Lampert